freeCodeCamp/freeCodeCamp/guide/english/php/php-array/index.md

 To store the salaries of employees in an array, a numerically indexed array would not be the best choice.
 Instead, we can use the employee's names as the keys in our associative array, and the value will be their respective salaries.

-NOTE − Don't keep an associative array inside double quotes while printing otherwise it will not return any value.
+NOTE: Don't keep an associative array inside double quotes while printing otherwise it will not return any value.

 #### Example